Second child sex trafficker takes plea deal

 Damara Hester, 26, one of two people accused of running a child prostitution ring in a Glenwood Springs hotel in 2017, accepted a plea deal Thursday.

-Hester pleaded guilty to contributing to the delinquency of a minor, a class 4 felony, as part of the deal, according to court documents.
+Hester pleaded guilty to keeping a place of child prostitution, a class 3 felony, as part of the deal, according to court documents.

 Hester’s former codefendant, Dasjuan Goode, 31, pleaded guilty to one charge in the case in August, and is scheduled for sentencing Oct.
 2.